William Knighton: Career

 He spent two years at Guy's Hospital, London, and received a diploma from the University of St Andrews in 1797.
 In that year he was assistant surgeon at the Royal Naval Hospital Plymouth, and then commenced private practice, initially in Devonport, in London from 1803, then briefly Edinburgh, and in London again from 1806.
 In 1809 he was medical officer to the embassy to Spain of Henry Wellesley.

 He was physician to the Prince of Wales in 1810.
-He was also auditor of the Duchy of Lancaster, and from 1821 to 1830 was unofficially private secretary to the king and formally Keeper of the Privy Purse.
+He was also auditor of the Duchy of Lancaster, and from 1821 to 1830 was private secretary to the king and formally Keeper of the Privy Purse.
 In an almost unprecedented move, the king surrendered control of his financial affairs to Knighton in 1822, on account of his enormous debts, in which year Knighton retired from private practice.
 After three years, in 1825, Knighton declared that the king was free of debt.
 He had an unparalleled influence over the king, and letters from him to Knighton were addressed "M[y] D[ear] F[riend]," unlike the normal third person that was associated with the sovereign.

 In addition, Knighton studied at the University of Edinburgh for three years.
 He received MDs from the University of Aberdeen in 1806, from the Archbishop of Canterbury, and from the University of Göttingen in 1821.

 He was created a baronet on 1 January 1813.

 He died on 11 October 1836 at Stratford Place in London, and is buried in Kensal Green Cemetery.